-To promote the growth of bushier and more productive plants you should regularly harvest leaves, prune and pinch tops.
-And remember to feed your plant with fertilizer (organic) if you expect it to keep producing new leaves.
+Regular harvesting, pruning, and pinching tops promote the growth of bushier and more productive plants.
+And remember to feed your plants with fertilizer (organic) if you expect them to keep producing new leaves.

 Topping basil is easy.
 Count the pairs of leaves from the top of the stem.
 Now pinch the stem just above the third pair of leaves (counting from the top).

 The tops you pinch can, of course, be eaten.
 Or use the tops as stem cuttings to grow more basil plants.

 Can I direct sow basil seeds?